EFWob/RetroRadio/README.md

 D: Input "in.touch" (is stopped) physRead=    1
 ```

-Using the _mode_-bit b0 should be the preferred option if a touch-input shall be used as binary input (touched/not touched).
+Using the _mode_-bit b0 should be the preferred option if a touch-Input shall be used as binary Input (touched/not touched).

-For reacting on input changes, using the _onchange_ event is problematic, as it triggers both if the input is changing from 1 to 0 (touch detected) and
+For reacting on Input changes, using the _onchange_ event is problematic, as it triggers both if the Input is changing from 1 to 0 (touch detected) and
-if the input changes from 0 to 1 (touch released).
-There are two more change-properties that can be used (on any input):
+if the Input changes from 0 to 1 (touch released).
+There are two more change-properties that can be used (on any other type of Input as well, of course):
-- _on0_ will trigger if the input changes from not Zero to Zero.
+- _on0_ will trigger if the Input changes from not Zero to Zero.
 If that happens the command sequence associated to on0 will be executed.
-- _onnot0_ will triggered on change of the input from Zero to not Zero.
+- _onnot0_ will triggered on change of the Input from Zero to not Zero.
-- _on0_ and _onnot0_ can be used on any input, also on analog reads.
+- _on0_ and _onnot0_ can be used on any Input, also on analog reads.
 - _onchange_ will always trigger before either of _on0_ or _onnot0_ triggers (if appropriate).
 - the value associated to _on0_ or _onnot0_ can either be a command sequence direct (enclosed in {}) or a _key_-name that is searched for in RAM/NVS.
   (value substituation is still done for "?", though in case of _on0_ it will always be "0").
 - to be clear: _onnot0_ will only trigger if the last read was 0.
-So if an analog input changes from 0 to 1, _onchange_ and _onnot0_ will trigger.
+So if an analog Input changes from 0 to 1, _onchange_ and _onnot0_ will trigger.
 If later
-  the input changes to 2, _onchange_ will trigger again, but not _onnot0_
+  the Input changes to 2, _onchange_ will trigger again, but not _onnot0_

 As a simple example, to use the touch pin T8 to toggle mute, the command could be:
 ```